Skip to main content

 Herzing’s medical assisting program prepares students for different types of roles in medical assisting, while providing a clear pathway for upward mobility.
 Graduates of Herzing’s medical assisting program can apply credits toward bachelor’s degrees in Healthcare Administration or Health Information Management, or one of Herzing’s various nursing degree programs.

 In fact, students who complete an associate in medical assisting can earn a bachelor’s in healthcare administration in as little as 16 months.
-Additionally, students in the bachelor’s degree program can get a head start on earning an MBA in healthcare management through a dual credit option.
-The MBA concentration is designed to prepare students with the strategic skills and business acumen required for healthcare leadership roles.
-This program is ideal if you are looking to take the step from clinical practice into management.
+Additionally, students in the bachelor’s degree program can get a head start on earning an Master of Business Administration (MBA) through a dual credit option.
+The MBA is designed to prepare students with the strategic skills and business acumen required for healthcare leadership roles.

 Not sure which path is right for you?
 Check out our tips for choosing the right healthcare degree program, and start your path to career advancement today.